smithy-lang/smithy/designs/operation-input-output-and-unit-types.md

 backward compatibility semantics into account when generating code for structures marked with the `@input` trait to avoid breaking previously generated clients as models evolve.

+In Smithy IDL 2.0, the `@input` trait automatically applies the `@clientOptional` trait to each member.

 #### Automatic application using inline syntax